I have roasted lots of turkeys. I first started doing it the way my mom did it. Then one night, I just knew I was ready for a change.

 It was 1 am and I had baked all the pies and got everything ready for Thanksgiving day and was exhausted.

-The thought of getting up early to but the turkey into the oven was not exciting.
+The thought of getting up early and put a turkey into the oven was not exciting.
+At all!

 I decided to slow-roast the turkey overnight at a lower temperature than I normally would so that I would not have to tend to it.